marlonrichert/zsh-autocomplete/README.md

 # '':     Always show completions.
 # '..##': Don't show completions when the input consists of two or more dots.

-# Order in which completions are listed on screen, if shown at the same time:
-zstyle ':completion:*:' group-order history-words options executables \
-  directories suffix-aliases aliases functions builtins reserved-words
-# NOTE: This is NOT the order in which they are generated!

 zstyle ':autocomplete:tab:*' insert-unambiguous no
 # no:  (Shift-)Tab inserts top (bottom) completion.
 # yes: Tab first inserts substring common to all listed completions (if any).